I’m interested in volunteering at the garden. How can I get involved?

 If Garden Hours are canceled due to inclement weather, we will announce the cancellation on our Facebook and Instagram pages.

-If you have any other questions or to receive a weekly overview of plans for the upcoming Garden Hours please contact:
+If you have any other questions or to receive a weekly overview of plans for the upcoming Garden Hours please contact our Head Gardener at:

 I’m interested in doing community service hours.
 Is that something you offer, and how can I get involved?